The Apple Holler Story

 Stretching as far back as the early 1900s, the land now known as Apple Holler was a working dairy farm.
 You would have seen grasslands, rows of field corn, and, of course, lots of cows.
 The main building that houses the restaurant, country store, and bakery was originally the farm’s milking barn.

 In the year 1970, a man named Clayton bought the farm.
 He did not want to raise cows; he had a different vision for the farm.
 Clayton wanted to grow an apple orchard.
-He planted hundreds of apple trees and several kinds of berries, named the land Berry Lea Farm, invited people to visit, and pick apples and berries.
+He planted hundreds of apple trees and several kinds of berries.
+He then named the land Berry Lea Farm and invited people to visit and pick apples and berries.
 He owned the farm for almost 20 years.